Poka-yoke (pronounced PO-kah yo-KAY) is a Japanese cartoon, it’s actually a Japanese term that means to avoid (yokeru) mistakes (poka).

 Step 5: Test your poka-yoke system to see if it works

 Before you can fully implement a poka-yoke, you need to be sure that it will work.
-You must test it to see if the error is prevented and to make sure that the fix does not slow down the process.
+Test it to see if the error is prevented and to make sure that the fix does not slow down the process.

 Step 6: Train employees

 Even the simplest poka-yoke can’t be successfully implemented until employees are trained how to do it.
 Training helps with employee adoption of the new process, especially if they can see that the fix makes their job easier to do.
-Add your new poka-yoke to your SOP guide to help employees understand what is expected of them.
+Add your new poka-yoke to your standard operating procedures (SOP) guide to help employees understand what is expected of them.

 Step 7: Review performance and measure success